mathworks-ref-arch/matlab-on-aws-win/README.md

 The following resources will be created as part of the CloudFormation Stack:

-1. Security Group for RDP access
+1. Security Group for RDP and SSH access
 1. EC2 Instance

 ## FAQ